3eid/JavaNotes/Access Specifiers-Modifiers/README.md

 **`static class:`**
 - A nested class declared as static does not access members of the outer class.
 - It belongs to the parent class's metadata and is shared efficiently to save memory.
-- Use when the nested class is independent of the outer class instance.

 **`private class:`**
 - A nested class declared as private is only accessible within the parent class.
 - Enhances encapsulation and prevents external access.